 1. Crack the acorn using a hammer and shell.

 2. Place in a blender with about a quart or so of water and pulse for a few seconds to make the skins come off and float.
 Skim the skins off and repeat until no more skins come off.
+3. Grind the acorns in the water until it turns white 4.
+Pour the milky liquid through a sieve into a bowl.
+The material in the sieve should be ground again and then the process repeated.

 5. Pour liquid in the bowl through a cheesecloth into another bowl.
 This material needs to be leached again.
 Add it to another container of water, shake up and then let set for 10 -20 minutes.
 Strain again through cheesecloth let sit overnight covered with water.
 All the milky liquid that passes through the sieve and cheesecloth should be allowed to settle overnight.
+6. Pour the water off and cook equal parts of meal and water, about 1/4c each, to check for tannin.
+Tannin wil lbe easily recognizable by a bitter taste or the mouth feeling dry.

 7. IF tannin is detected repeat the leaching process.
 If not then continue with the recipe.